Sparse systems with high local multiplicity: Local Gale duality for polynomial systems

 Let $A$ be the matrix defined in~\eqref{eq:A}:

 which has maximal rank $n+1$.
-The solutions in the torus of~\eqref{eq:fis} do not change if we multiply all the polynomials by the monomial $x^{-a_0}$, which clearly also preserves the multiplicities.
-So, without loss of generality we can assume that $a_0=0$.
 Let $B \in \Z^{(n+m+1)\times m}$ be any Gale dual matrix of $A$.
 That is, $B$ is a matrix with full rank be whose column vectors lie in the integer kernel of $A$ (and are thus a basis of it over $\QQ$).
 A Gale dual matrix of the coefficient matrix $C$ is a complex matrix $D \in \C^{(m+n+1) \times m}$ whose column vectors form a basis of the (right) kernel of $C$.
 Clearly, $D$ can be chosen with coefficients in any subfield of $\C$ containing the coefficients of $C$.

 As we assume that $\mb 1 =(1, \dots, 1)$ is a solution to~\eqref{eq:fis}.
 Then,

 belongs to the kernel of $C$.
 Therefore, there exist vectors $\delta_{1},\ldots,\delta_{n+m} \in \R^{m}$ such that a Gale dual matrix of $C$ has the form